Volunteer Opportunities

 • Answering the 24-hour hotline

-• Assisting with the staffing of the emergency shelter
+• Assisting staff at the emergency shelter

-• Facilitating children’s programs
+• Facilitating children’s programs/group activities

 • Helping with special events and fundraisers

-• Taking items to the recycling center
+• Taking items to the recycling center, grocery runs, other errands

 • Helping organize donation items and transporting them to the residential facility

 All volunteers must complete some level of training.
 The Shelter offers a full volunteer training session three times a year and also provides individual training on an as-needed basis.
-To learn more about volunteer opportunities at the Shelter, please contact our This email address is being protected from spambots.
-You need JavaScript enabled to view it. or by phone at (434) 963-4676.

 What You Can Do to Enact Change